elijahducote/In-Search-for-Yaeohi/.github/README.md

 Play together as ***Primrose, Moxhi, and Laggas,*** each possessing abilities to afflict upon this age-old wound that's __been unable to bleed.__

-#### The question remains with you.
+> ***The question remains with you.***

-#### Will you consume nature, or grant nature's eternal wish to grow past maturity, and leave you behind?
+> "Will you consume nature, or grant nature's eternal wish to grow past maturity, and leave you behind?"

 ---